davatron5000/htmlwithsuperpowers/docs/using/examples/copy-table.md

 # `<copy-table>`

+:warning: Need to open this in `debug` mode in its own tab.

 <iframe height="600" style="width: 100%; resize: both;" scrolling="no" title="copy-table demo" src="https://codepen.io/davatron5000/embed/YzEYKwR?default-tab=result&theme-id=light" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/davatron5000/pen/YzEYKwR">
   &lt;copy-table&gt; as CSV web component</a> by Dave Rupert (<a href="https://codepen.io/davatron5000">@davatron5000</a>)